nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 1. _{ more test cases …​ }_

-### Deleting a company
+### Deleting a client

-1. Deleting a company while all companies are being shown
+1. Deleting a client while all companies are being shown

    1. Prerequisites: List all companies using the `list` command.
 Multiple companies in the list.